 In the divorce, when I stood before the judge and he said, “Get a job outside the home or there’s a good chance you’ll forfeit all rights to tens of thousands of dollars you have coming to you in this divorce,” I CHOSE to say no.

 I chose to work from home.
 I sold on eBay.
 I sold essential oils, and now I run this very successful blog and still have good residual income from my essential oil brand.

 There were a lot of stumbling blocks in my way from where I started to where I am today.
 There were a lot of CHOICES.
 What if I had chosen not to blog?
 Chosen not to try essential oils, chosen not to learn how to sell on eBay?
-What if I would have chosen to believe everyone in my life who said, “You can’t possibly stay at home as a single mom.
+What if I would have chosen to believe everyone in my life who said, and I quote, “You can’t possibly stay at home as a single mom.
 Stop fooling yourself and get a job.”